donadonny/Fitting-Room/README.md

  * Create tests
  * Create Terms of Service
- * Have interstitial or native ads show up after x - swipes
+ * Have interstitial or native ads show up after x - swipes *probably native ads should be better if they show up as a card that can be swiped rather than an interstitial which will slow down user usage

 ### Done
  * Set up swipe card layout